Tobi-De/resume/rendercv_output/Tobi_DEGNON_CV.md

 - French: Native Speaker
 # References

-- Aimé An-Nyong DEGBEY, Head of Development BFT Group:
+## Aimé An-Nyong DEGBEY, Head of Development BFT Group

+- linkedin.com/in/aimé-an-nyong-degbey
+- Tobi is a highly skilled and dedicated python developer who has made significant contributions to our team and projects at BFT, consistently delivering high-quality work and demonstrating excellent problem-solving skills.